Last Updated On: April 20th, 2020

 They can be featured in spring cottage gardens, planted in containers, or in garden beds underneath trees or shrubs.

-You can increase your curb appeal immediately by planting large ribbons of grape hyacinth to look like a “river” of color.
-Or, you can enhance your landscape with borders of grape hyacinth parallel to your lawn.
+You can increase your curb appeal immediately by planting large ribbons of grape hyacinth to look like a "river" of color, a beautiful transition from shrub to lawn, giving your landscape a pop of color that increases curb appeal.

 In addition, grape hyacinth flowers come in a variety of shapes, sizes, and colors including purple, lavender, blue, white, and pink.

-Plus, these flowers are very low maintenance.
+Plus, these flowers are very low maintenance, just keep up their watering schedule.
 They really only need maintenance after they have flowered for the season.

 Check out our Grape Hyacinth table below for a full breakdown of all the facts and features of this beautiful, spring-blooming plant.